-- To develop and continually improve basic academic skills. - To provide opportunities for students to develop their creative talents and to learn to appreciate music, art and literature. - To enrich each child with an awareness of culture and history. - To ensure that each child acquires the language and other skills needed for a productive life. - To develop reasoning abilities and critical thinking to the best of each child's abilities, and - To instill in each child a sense of moral and spiritual values such that he or she will become a humane, concerned, involved, and thinking member of society.
+- To ensure that each student acquires the language and other skills needed for a productive life. - To develop reasoning abilities and critical thinking to the best of each student's abilities. - To instill in each student a sense of moral and spiritual values such that he or she will become a humane, concerned, involved, and thinking member of society. - To develop and continually improve fundamental basic academic skills. - To enrich each student with an awareness of culture and history. - To provide opportunities for each student to develop their creative talents and to learn to appreciate music, art, and literature. - To increase confidence, mental alertness, and self-esteem through the practice of sports.